oscar30gt/Synced/DOCUMENTATION.md

 *This method requires no arguments.*\
 *This method returns no value.*

-> Note: The method is also available within language groups and only refreshes the text which the group handles.
+> The method is also available within language groups and only refreshes the text which the group handles.

 #### GetDeviceLanguage